mathphreak/ReliefValve/README.md

 5. Click "Copy".
 6. Wait for your selected games to finish copying.
     A progress bar should appear below the footer you just clicked inside.
-    Currently, it measures how many games have finished copying.
-    Eventually, it will be more useful.
-    It will disappear once everything is done, so if you are only moving one game, just wait until it goes away and you'll know your game has been copied.
 7. In your Steam library, find one of the games you moved over.
 8. Right-click it, click "Delete Local Content...", and confirm that you want to delete it.
 9. Install the game and select the new location.
 Steam will not re-download everything,